aviroopmitra-iisc/NL2Data/PROJECT_OVERVIEW.md

 1. **Compile-time**: Expression syntax and allowed functions are checked
 2. **IR Validation**: Dependencies are verified to exist in the schema
 3. **Runtime**: Missing columns or evaluation errors provide helpful error messages
+4. **Nuance Coverage**: Automated lint checks that NL requirements are reflected in IR constructs

 **Implementation Details**: